Emberlynn-Loo/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure you have Java `11` or above installed in your Computer.
+If not, see [FAQ](#faq) for instructions on how to install Java.

 1. Download the latest `Gene-nie.jar` from [here](https://github.com/AY2324S2-CS2103T-T11-1/tp/releases).